Justin99x/bl-sdk-mods/SpeedrunPractice/README.md

 1) swap away and back to the launcher quickly (and waiting for the ammo graphic to reappear), or
 2) drop and pickup the launcher

-In addition, can set a keybind to automatically add or remove a stack of infinite ammo.
-Useful for practicing late game segments without having to manually use the launcher to add stacks.

 ### Jakobs shotgun auto-fire